pōhutukawa the Christmas tree of the northern coast

 Diet

-Produces masses of brilliant red flowers (sometimes yellow) in summer that are rich in nectar, attracting tūī, bellbirds, kākā, and geckos.
-The flowers are followed by small, dry seed capsules that release tiny, fluffy seeds that are wind-dispersed.
-An iconic symbol of the New Zealand summer, often called the "New Zealand Christmas tree".
+Produces masses of brilliant red flowers in summer rich in nectar.
+Attracts tūī, bellbirds, kākā, and geckos.
+Flowers followed by small, dry seed capsules releasing fluffy seeds.

 Habitat